 I flue to Edinburgh and took a bus via Glasgow to Fort William – a famous backpackers town is Scotland.
 There are several ways to get to Fort William by bus and train.
 It does takes a bit of an effort to travel there by public transport but at the same time you have a chance to see the countryside.

 Well, I didn’t quite have this opportunity as it was lashing all the way!
 I was only thinking about weather conditions when I go hiking.
 If it’s raining so much here what’s happening in the mountains up there.

 Drive takes 5.5h no matter if you travel by bus or a train.
 The bus drops you down in Fort William small bus station.
 You can book a room in Fort William but I was looking forward to stay outside of the city in Glen Nevis Youth Hostel, right next to Ben Nevis. 🙂

 Fort William it a friendly place but Glen Nevis Youth Hostel is magic.
 It’s located few kilometres south from Fort William, I took a taxi for £10 to get there and it took 5 minutes.
 The taxi driver was chatty with a very heavy accent and mentioned I must be mad to climb Ben Nevis this time of the year!
 ‘Well the rescue team will be busy tomorrow’, he said.
 It was hilarious but whether you want it or not a bit concerning. 🙂

-Glen Nevis Youth Hostel is a big wooden house located between the mountains with a river flowing along the road.
+Glen Nevis Youth Hostel is the only place to stay if you are hiking Ben Nevis.
+It’s an amazing place to stay, a big wooden house located between the mountains with a river flowing along the road.
 There was almost nobody at the time I reached the place, which made it feel even more enigmatic.

 One thing I need to mention here is the restaurant located 20 minutes walk from the Hostel taking Fort William direction.
 One of the best food I’ve ever tried.
 You need to try the soup (don’t remember Scottish name but it’s Irish chowder).
 Unbelievable!
 Anyway the place is great, there’s a fire place and cosy atmosphere.